aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 This library also supports programmatically defining Kubernetes resource manifests within EKS clusters.

-This example defines an Amazon EKS cluster and
+This example defines an Amazon EKS cluster with a single pod:

 ```ts
 const cluster = new eks.Cluster(this, 'hello-eks', { vpc });